Amar-Gill/gill-dot-coffee/src/content/post/setting-up-new-mac.md

 brew install neovim
 ```
 - Thanks to the [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager, my plugins will auto install when first starting up
-- The [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) will auto install the language servers as well
+- The [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) plugin will auto install the language servers as well
 - Treesitter syntaxes will auto-install thanks to the [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin
 - Do a `:healthcheck` to see if anything else is missing in your Neovim environment